cdapio/cdap/docs/developer-guide/source/licenses/index.rst

 CDAP Documentation License
 ----------------------------------------------------

-The documentation for this product is copyright and licensed as follows:
+The Cask Data Application Platform (CDAP) documentation is copyright and licensed as follows:

    Copyright 2014 Cask, Inc.